sithmel/Do-androids-dream-of-electric-duck/README.md

 })
 ```
 Note: Here's an example:
-for convenience we can build a function that return an iterator (so that we can reuse it multiple times):
+for convenience we can build a function that returns an iterator (so that we can reuse it multiple times):
 ---
 #### use iterator
 ```js